CascadingCascade/Cassidy-Guides/Pointers in C.md

 ```
 With this in mind, double pointers, like `int**` basically means: Hey, here's a memory address, I know there's another memory address located there, and I want to use that memory address as if it's pointing to an `int`.
 Triple pointers are the same deal: Here's an address, it contains another address, which points to yet another address which finally points to the location I want to access as if it contains [some data type].

+# Pointers and Pass by Reference
-This concludes the discussion about what a pointer is, let's examine some common usages of pointers, here's a function every introduction to pointers on this planet uses:
+That concludes the discussion about what a pointer is, let's examine some common usages of pointers, here's a function every introduction to pointers on this planet uses:
 ```c
 void swap(int *a, int *b) {
     int c = *a;